- Research article

 Community-acquired infection (CAI) was defined as an infection detected within 48 h of hospital admission in patients who did not fit the criteria for a HCAI.

-]-an infection present at the time of hospital admission or within 48 h of admission in patients that fulfilled any of the following criteria:
+HCAI was defined using the same criteria of Friedman et al. -an infection present at the time of hospital admission or within 48 h of admission in patients that fulfilled any of the following criteria:

 received intravenous therapy at home; received wound care or specialized nursing care through a healthcare agency, family or friends; or self-administered intravenous medical therapy in the 30-day period before the onset of the infection;